10 Plants for Bringing Birds to Your Winter Garden

 Another viburnum, the Blue Berry Viburnum (also known as the Arrowwood Viburnum) has white flower clusters with no fragrance in late spring.
 The berries these flowers produce provide food for many types of birds, including mockingbirds and cardinals.
 The Blue Berry Viburnum grows 6 to 10 feet tall and also makes an excellent privacy hedge.

-Many holly plants are evergreen, but the Berry Poppins Winterberry Holly is deciduous, with its leaves giving way to bright red berries that stand out against the starkness of a winter garden.
+Many holly plants are evergreen, but the Berry Heavy Winterberry Holly is deciduous, with its leaves giving way to bright red berries that stand out against the starkness of a winter garden.
 These berries also easily attract a variety of birds, including cedar waxwings and catbirds.
-The Berry Poppins Winterberry Holly is a smaller shrub, growing only 3 to 4 feet tall.
-You will need a male plant for female plants to produce berries.
+The Berry Heavy Winterberry Holly is a smaller shrub, growing 6 to 8 feet tall.
+You will need the male plant (Jim Dandy) for female plants to produce berries.

 5. Witch Hazel